dfd-tud/deda/README.md

 ##### My printer does not print tracking dots.
 Can I hide this fact?

-If there are really no tracking dots, you can either create your own ones (`deda_create_dots`) or print the calibration page (`deda_anonmask_create -w`) with another printer and use the mask for your own one.
+If there are really no tracking dots, you can either create your own ones (`deda_create_dots`) or print the calibration page (`deda_anonmask_create -w`) with another printer and use the mask for your own printer.
 You can use the anonymised version of the tracking dots or just copy them (`deda_anonmask_create --copy`).
-See chapter "Anonymise a document for printing".
+See chapters "Anonymise a document for printing" and "Create your own tracking dots".

 ##### Install Error: command 'x86_64-linux-gnu-gcc' failed with exit status 1